-Gunshots erupt near President Trump * WorldNetDaily * by Joe Kovacs
+AGAIN!
+President Trump safe after ANOTHER assassination attempt * WorldNetDaily * by Joe Kovacs

 “From what I saw 5 black unmarked SUVs blocked in a grey Mercedes in front of the golf course.
 There were about 20 or more cop cars flying from nearby streets,” he said.

-The Palm Beach County Sheriff’s Office is expected to hold a news conference shortly, which can bee seen here:
+The Palm Beach County Sheriff’s Office news conference can bee seen here:

 Follow Joe on Twitter @JoeKovacsNews